Michael Pittman Jr. Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Season Stats

-- Pittman has racked up 29 receptions for 368 yards, best on his team, and one touchdown.
-He has been targeted 43 times, and averages 73.6 receiving yards per game.

-- So far this season, 24.2% of the 178 passes thrown by his team have gone Pittman's way.

-- Pittman (six red zone targets) has been the recipient of 27.3% of his team's 22 red zone pass attempts.
+- Pittman has been the target of 43 of his team's 178 passing attempts this season, or 24.2% of the target share.

-- The Colts, who rank 21st in the NFL in points scored, have dropped back to pass 57.2% of the time while running the football 42.8% of the time.
+- The Colts have run 57.2% passing plays and 42.8% rushing plays this season.
+They rank 21st in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Pittman's matchup with the Texans.